samkenxstream/SamKenX_pantheon-systems-documentation/source/content/secure-runtime-access.md

 Secure Runtime Access is available to [contract](https://pantheon.io/plans/pricing) customers with an [Organization](/organizations) dashboard.
 [Contact Sales](https://pantheon.io/contact-us) to request that SRA be enabled for your site.

 ### Considersations
-Users with Secure Runtime Access need to have an active Dashboard session in order to access database services.
+Users with Secure Runtime Access need to have an active Dashboard session to access database services.
+The following considerations apply:

-* You canot access MySQL, or SFTP unless you have an active dashboard session.
+* Users cannot access MySQL or SFTP unless there is an active dashboard session.
 * Dashboard sessions only last 24 hours
 * You can start a new dashboard session by logging into `dashboard.pantheon.io` or running `terminus auth:login`.